Bengal1/Simple-Transformer/README.md

 ## Training and Optimization

 ### Adam Optimizer
+The Adam optimization algorithm is an extension to stochastic gradient descent (SGD).
+Unlike SGD, The method computes individual adaptive learning rates for different parameters from estimates of first and second moments of the gradients.
+For more information on Stochastic gradient descent, extensions and variants.

 ### Noam Learning Rate

 ### Cross-Entropy Loss Function
+This criterion computes the cross entropy loss between input logits and target.
+Loss function is a function that maps an event or values of one or more variables onto a real number intuitively representing some "loss" associated with the event.
+The Cross Enthropy Loss function is commonly used in classification tasks both in traditional ML and deep learning, שnd it also has its advantages.
+For more information on Loss function and Cross Enthropy Loss function.

 ## Loss & Typical Run